chadwcarlson/avocadocs/docs/content/en/dedicated/architecture/_index.md

 ---
 title: "Platform.sh Dedicated cluster specifications"
 weight: 2
+layout: single
 sidebarTitle: "Architecture"
 description: |
   Platform.sh Dedicated clusters are launched into a Triple Redundant configuration consisting of 3 virtual machines (VMs).
-This is an N+1 configuration that is sized to withstand the total loss of any one of the 3 members of the cluster without incurring any downtime.<br><br>
+This is an N+1 configuration that is sized to withstand the total loss of any one of the 3 members of the cluster without incurring any downtime.
+---

 Each instance hosts the entire application stack, allowing this architecture superior fault tolerance to traditional N-Tier installations.
 Moreover, the Cores assigned to production are solely for production.
----

 ## Storage